aws/aws-app-mesh-examples/examples/README.md

 export COLOR_TELLER_IMAGE=<image location for colorapp's teller, e.g. "<youraccountnumber>.dkr.ecr.amazonaws.com/colorteller:latest" - you need to build this image and use your own ECR repository, see below>
 ```

-## Infrastructure
+## ECS
-Before we can start playing with mesh examples we need to setup infrastructure pieces.
-Following steps will setup a VPC, Mesh, and ECS or EKS.
+Following steps will setup a VPC, Mesh, and ECS.

 * Setup VPC